paperdrip/canvas.arc42/_pages/03-architecture-communication-canvas.md

     <div class="square red">
     </div>
     <span class="label">
-      What are known problems and risks?
+      What are the rationale behind the design decisions?
     </span>
   </div>
 </div>